mikf/gallery-dl/docs/configuration.rst

 Description
     Custom format string to build filename extensions for metadata files with, which will replace the original filename extensions.
+Note

-    Note: `metadata.extension`_ is ignored if this option is set.
+    When this option is set, `metadata.extension`_ is ignored.

 metadata.metadata-path